derek73/python-nameparser/docs/index.rst

 Python Human Name Parser
 ========================

+Version |release|

 A simple Python module for parsing human names into their individual components.
 It attempts the best guess that can be made with a simple, rule-based approach.
 It's not perfect, but it gets you pretty far.

-Its main use case is English, but it may be useful for other latin-based languages, especially if you are willing to `customize it`__.
+Its main use case is English, but it may be useful for other latin-based languages, especially if you are willing to `customize it`_.
 Unicode is supported, but the parser is not likely to be useful for languages that to not share the same structure as English names.